Year 2: Blog items

 Reading

-Please practise these spellings for your quiz on Friday (13.01.23).
-A sheet will go home every Friday with the spelling list on.
+Please practise these spellings for your quiz on Wednesday (08.11.23).
+There is also a Sumdog challenge to complete which will help with learning these words.
+A sheet will go home every Wednesday with the spelling list on.
 This is for home practise only and can be kept with you.

 Sumdog